htcondor/htcondor/docs/users-manual/submitting-a-job.rst

 every time will need to use a separate subdirectory for the output of each run.

-The *condor_submit* manual page is on :doc:`/man-pages/condor_submit` and contains a complete and full description of how to use *condor_submit*.
+The :doc:`/man-pages/condor_submit` manual page contains a complete and full description of how to use *condor_submit*.
 It also includes descriptions of all of the many commands that may be placed into a submit description file.
 In addition, the index lists entries for each command under the heading of Submit Commands.